 To review and/or modify your contact information:

-If you are a Syracuse University student or staff or faculty member, go to MySlice, log in using your NetID and Password, click on the “ORANGE ALERT” link, and then review/modify and save your information.
+If you are a Syracuse University student or staff or faculty member, go to MySlice, log in using your NetID and Password, select Student Home or Employee Home depending on your primary affiliation with Syracuse University, select the Personal Profile tile, select “Orange Alert Contacts” from the navigation menu, and then review your information.
+If you need to add, update, or delete contact information, select the “Add/Update/Delete Contact Details” link.
 If you are an ESF student, use the ESF emergency contact information page to update your information.

 Who decides when an ORANGE ALERT message is to be sent?